Viveks-Practice/Talk/README.md

 <img src="https://github.com/Viveks-Practice/Talk/blob/main/images/buy-persona-1.jpeg" width="320" alt="BuyPersona1"  />
 </p>

+These personas are considered premium products and they must be purchased with the in app currency called **"Coins"**!

 ### Making a Purchase

 When an unowned persona is selected, a purchase window will appear.
 This will show your coins balance before and after the purchase, as well as the cost of the item selected.